The Hidden Dangers Of Passive Investing

 It might make sense to pay, on average, two or three times the economic book value for higher quality businesses such as Apple or Facebook.
 However, it makes less sense to pay a premium for lower-quality holdings such as Twitter (TWTR), Corteva (CTVA), or Occidental Petroleum (OXY), each of which earns our Unattractive-or-worse rating.

-Instead of blindly allocating to all stocks through a passive strategy, those looking to generate above market returns should be more selective in their investing process.
+Instead of blindly allocating to all stocks through a passive strategy, those looking to generate above-market returns should be more selective in their investing process.

 Only Way Out of the Danger Zone: Due Diligence